joonxz/joonxz.github.io/readme.md

-# personal
+# Francis Vargas Personal Site

-My very simple site
+Used Roots to create this blog

 ### Setup

 - make sure [node.js](http://nodejs.org) and [roots](http://roots.cx) are installed
-- clone this repo down and `cd` into the folder
+- clone this repo d	own and `cd` into the folder
 - run `npm install`
 - run `roots watch`